browserengineering/book/book/html.md

 ```

 This code assumes all attributes have a value, but in fact the value
+can be omitted, like in `<input disabled>`.
+In this case, the
-can be omitted!
-If no value is given, it defaults to the empty string:
+attribute value is supposed to default to the empty string:

 ``` {.python indent=8}
 for attrpair in parts[1:]: